ucsb-cs16/f22/_lab/lab04.md

 due: 2022-10-27 14:00
 ---

 Note that the content for this lab will be included on the upcoming midterm.
-Although you have until next Thursday ({{ page.due | date: "%a %m %d %Y at %H:%M"}}) to submit your solution, we highly encourage you to complete the lab before the midterm.

 ## Collaboration policy
 This lab must be completed individually (and not with a pair partner).